2020 Serbian local elections: Šabac

-The final results of election for the City Assembly of Šabac were not announced until 17 October 2020, due to three separate repeat votes having been held in the city before then.
+The final results of election for the City Assembly of Šabac were not announced until 17 October 2020, due to two separate repeat votes taking place in the city.
 Both the process and the elections themselves were extremely acrimonious.

-Aleksandar Pajić of the Progressive Party was selected as mayor of Šabac after the election.
+Aleksandar Pajić of the Serbian Progressive Party was chosen as mayor of Šabac after the election.
 The new city assembly was boycotted by Zelenović's list, after Zelenović charged that the assembly was improperly constituted.

+Pajić resigned on 30 October 2023 in order to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Bogatić

 Results of the election for the Municipal Assembly of Bogatić:

-Milan Damnjamović of the Progressive Party was chosen as mayor after the election, and a new local administration was formed by the Progressives, the Radicals, and the European Green Party.
+Milan Damnjamović of the Serbian Progressive Party was chosen as mayor after the election, and a new local administration was formed by the Progressives, the Radicals, and the European Green Party.
 The Socialists, who had been in power locally for several years prior to the 2020 election, abstained from voting on the new administration.
+Former parliamentarian Dragan Aćimović was elected from the lead position on the Serbian Radical Party's list and was appointed afterward as deputy speaker of the assembly.

+Damnjamović resigned as mayor in October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.
+Aćimović also served on the authority.

 Koceljeva

 Results of the election for the Municipal Assembly of Koceljeva:

-Incumbent mayor Dušan Ilinčić of the Progressive Party was confirmed for another term in office after the election.
+Incumbent mayor Dušan Ilinčić of the Serbian Progressive Party was confirmed for another term in office after the election.
+He resigned in October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Krupanj

 Results of the election for the Municipal Assembly of Krupanj:

-Incumbent mayor Ivan Isailović of the Progressive Party was confirmed for another term in office after the election.
-Progressive Party member Ivana Popović, who was elected to the national assembly in the concurrent 2020 parliamentary election, was also elected to a local assembly mandate.
+Incumbent mayor Ivan Isailović of the Serbian Progressive Party was confirmed for another term in office after the election.
+Ivana Popović, who was elected to the national assembly in the concurrent parliamentary election, was also elected to the municipal assembly after receiving the fifth position on the Progressive list.

+Isailović resigned as mayor October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.